rust-tw/book-tw/src/ch12-05-working-with-environment-variables.md

 {{#rustdoc_include ../listings/ch12-an-io-project/listing-12-20/src/lib.rs:here}}
 ```

-<span class="caption">Listing 12-20: Adding a new failing test for the
+<span class="caption">範例 12-20: Adding a new failing test for the
 case-insensitive function we’re about to add</span>

 Note that we’ve edited the old test’s `contents` too.
 We’ve added a new line